cchfvirus/Nipah-Virus-High-Resolution-Risk-Mapping/README.md

 The Problem: Traditional disease risk maps operate at coarse scales (1-10km) and miss the landscape-level transmission pathways that actually drive outbreaks.

-The Solution: This framework provides the first high-resolution (100m) Nipah virus risk assessment that integrates climate suitability, population exposure, and real transmission pathway ecology.
+The Solution: This framework provides the first high-resolution (100m) Nipah virus risk assessment that integrates climate suitability, population exposure, and land cover.